-In 2014, the Board of Statutory Auditors held eleven meetings, attended by an average of 94% of its members in office during different periods of the year.
-The Board of Statutory Auditors meetings lasted about three hours on average.
-The Statutory Auditors also ensured their presence at the one and only Shareholders' Meeting held in the year, and at meetings of the Board of Directors and of the Control and Risks Committee.
+The Board of Statutory Auditors held six meetings during the Financial Year, attended by an average of 89% of its members in office.
+The average Board of Statutory Auditors meeting lasted about two hours and a half.
+The Statutory Auditors also ensured their presence at the one and only Shareholders' Meeting held in the year, and at meetings of the Board of Directors, the Remuneration and Appointments Committee and of the Control and Risks Committee.